bstars/Dreamer-Walker/README.md

 # Dreamer

-This is the final project for JHU 520.637 Fall 2023.
+This is the final project for JHU 520.637 Foundations for Reinforcement Learning Fall 2023.
 I made a (readable) implementation of Dreamer in PyTorch.
 This work is insprired by

 - [Dream to Control: Learning Behaviors by Latent Imagination](https://arxiv.org/abs/1912.01603)